 Scientists at the Institute of Physical Chemistry of the Polish Academy of Sciences (IPC PAS) in Warsaw have developed a way in which chemical droplets can store information in a one-bit chemical memory unit called the chit.

 The chit (chemical memory) is made up of three droplets.
 Between the droplets, chemical reactions take place continuously.
 The memory is then rooted in the Belousov-Zhabotinsky (BZ) reaction.
 BZ reaction is one of a class of reactions that serve as a classical example of non-equilibrium thermodynamics.
 It results in the establishment of a nonlinear chemical oscillator.

-Each time reaction occurs by a catalyst known as ferroin, causes the color change.
+Each time reaction occurs by a catalyst known as ferroin causes the color change.
 It also generates the reagents necessary for the next reaction, continuing ad infinitum.
-Scientists then used 2nd catalyst- ruthenium causes the sensitive light reaction.
-Due to its light sensitivity, blue light is shone upon the reaction and stop oscillating.
+Scientists then used 2nd catalyst- ruthenium caused the sensitive light reaction.
+Due to its light sensitivity, blue light is shone upon the reaction and stops oscillating.
 This allows the scientists to control the process.

 Prof. Gorecki said, “Our idea for the chemical storage of information was simple.
 From our previous experiments, we knew that when Belousov-Zhabotinsky droplets are in contact, chemical fronts can propagate from droplet to droplet.
 So we decided to look for the smallest droplet systems in which excitations could take place in several ways, with at least two being stable.”

 “We could then assign one sequence of excitations a logic value of 0, the other 1, and in order to switch between them and force a particular change of memory state, we could use light.”